What Is a Garbage Disposal?

 Why Regular Maintenance Is Essential

-Routine care keeps your disposal working smoothly and helps prevent common issues like jams, clogs, odors, and motor strain.
-Simple habits, such as cleaning the unit regularly, running cold water during use, and avoiding items that can damage the blades, can significantly extend the lifespan of the appliance.
+Routine care reduces jams, clogs, odors, and motor strain.
+Simple habits — like cleaning regularly, running cold water during use, and avoiding damaging items — can extend your disposal’s lifespan.

 When to Consider Replacing a Disposal

-If your garbage disposal is frequently jamming, leaking, making unusual noises, or has stopped working entirely, it may be time for a replacement.
-Understanding what’s involved in installation can help you determine whether you can handle the task yourself or if a licensed professional is the safer, more efficient choice.
+If your disposal frequently jams, leaks, makes unusual noises, or stops working entirely, it may be time for a replacement.
+When in doubt, a licensed professional can help you choose the safest option.

 How to Clean a Garbage Disposal

-- Ice and Salt Method: Grind a handful of ice cubes mixed with coarse salt to clean the blades.
+- Ice and salt: Grind ice cubes with coarse salt to scrub the grind ring and impellers.

-- Citrus Peels: Grinding lemon or orange peels can help deodorize the unit.
+- Citrus peels: Grind lemon or orange peels to help deodorize.

 Garbage Disposal Safety Tips

-- Always run cold water before, during, and after use to solidify any grease or oils.
+- Run cold water before, during, and after use to help move particles and solidify grease.

-- Avoid disposing of hard items like bones, fruit pits, or non-food materials.
+- Avoid hard items like bones, fruit pits, and non-food materials.

-- Never use harsh chemicals that can corrode internal components.
+- Never use harsh chemicals that can corrode components.

-- Keep hands and utensils out of the disposal by using tongs or pliers to remove obstructions.
+- Keep hands and utensils out — use tongs or pliers to remove obstructions.

-- Regularly inspect for leaks or unusual noises that could indicate potential issues
+- Watch for leaks or unusual noises that may signal a problem.

 Garbage Disposal Not Working: Common Problems and Solutions

-- Jammed Blades: Use an Allen wrench in the bottom slot to manually turn and free the impellers.
+- Jammed impellers: Use an Allen wrench in the bottom slot to manually free the mechanism.

-- No Power: Check the reset button and ensure the unit is plugged in.
+- No power: Press the reset button and confirm the unit is plugged in and the breaker has not tripped.

 - Leaks: Tighten connections or replace gaskets as needed.